equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/04-rescue-mode.md

 After successful installation of aforementioned package, you can simply run the 'FSCK' by running, for example (drive name may very):

 `fsck.ext4 -f -y /dev/md127`

+In addition to the e2fsprogs package, the Alpine linux image is also missing other packages that might be required for special operations such as formatting a partition with a filesystem other than ext4 such as zfs.
+You can find all the available packages to install in Alpine [here](https://pkgs.alpinelinux.org/packages).